 “The whole process gives them true ownership and appreciation of the art.
 It is wonderful that it is here on the campus for all to enjoy,” Morton added.

-A committee of students and faculty visit art venues throughout North Carolina and the East Coast annually in search of artwork to purchase and add to the collection, which is housed in the Fine Arts Center and the Library & Technology Center.
+A committee of students and faculty visit art venues throughout North Carolina and the East Coast annually in search of artwork to purchase and add to the collection, which is housed in the Fine Arts Center and the Keim Center for Innovation and Research.

 Joyce Fillip, former Upper School art teacher and initial curator of the collection, served as the curator of this art collection, working with students and other faculty members to make the collection a showcase of outstanding talent.